sivasankarreddyvari/CITPL_Experience/README.md

 Description: Grace Clinic Online provides an intimate and engaging experience that enables its users to maintain or improve their wellness outside of a healthcare facility.

 Key Features:
-1)Provision of a wellness platform containing the required tools to support supervised self-managed health care.
+	Provision of a wellness platform containing the required tools to support supervised self-managed health care.
-2)Delivery of interactive teaching methods for proactive health care.
+	Delivery of interactive teaching methods for proactive health care.
-3)Access to intuitive feedback and metrics for maintenance of wellness.
+	Access to intuitive feedback and metrics for maintenance of wellness.

 The Purpose:

 Achievement of Grace Clinic Online goals will not only reduce the cost of healthcare, but also increase the quality of healthcare.

 Duties Performed:

-•	Involved in estimation and analysis of the requirements.
+	Involved in estimation and analysis of the requirements.
-•	Co-ordinate meetings and agendas with clients and project manager to get design or development clarifications.
+	Co-ordinate meetings and agendas with clients and project manager to get design or development clarifications.
-•	Played major role in developing and delivering code to client with minimal and low priority defects.
+	Played major role in developing and delivering code to client with minimal and low priority defects.
-•	Perform code reviews for the team.
+	Perform code reviews for the team.
-•	Perform unit testing and integration testing before handing over to enterprise or user acceptance testing teams.
+	Perform unit testing and integration testing before handing over to enterprise or user acceptance testing teams.
-•	Deliver project to client on time without any delinquencies.
+	Deliver project to client on time without any delinquencies.
-•	Carry forward reusable components and best practices  for future release projects.
+	Carry forward reusable components and best practices  for future release projects.

 Environment: Zend Framework, JavaScript, HTML, MYSQL, jQuery, AJAX and LINUX.